berkeley-blockchain/cs294-151-f18/index.md

 ## Enrollment information

 Enrollment is very limited.
-If you would like to enroll in the class, Please fill out **[this form](https://docs.google.com/forms/d/e/1FAIpQLSc0-A5kOI_ykJOOkT2bfhyG3Ny6qFr4S-odxnuO5mC6UQWn1w/viewform?ts=5b53bd5c)**.
+If you require an authorization code to enroll in the class, please fill out **[this form](https://docs.google.com/forms/d/e/1FAIpQLSc0-A5kOI_ykJOOkT2bfhyG3Ny6qFr4S-odxnuO5mC6UQWn1w/viewform?ts=5b53bd5c)**.
 Accepted students will be given instructor codes to register for the class.
 Decisions for admission will be released on a rolling basis.
 Due to limited space, please apply as soon as possible.

 ## Supplemental Reading